 Area 1, north of the house, may have been a Native American shell midden that was later used by the French to make mortar.
-Two separate trenches were excavated as part of Area 1.
-Archaeobotanical analysis from Excavation Trench 1 included Feature 158 (shell-filled trench) and Feature 161 (shell and mortar midden), while Excavation Trench 2 included Feature 163 (large pit storage facility) and Feature 178 (a palisade fence trench across the north edge of Feature 163).
+Two separate trenches were excavated in Area 1.
+Archaeobotanical analysis from Excavation Trench 1 included Feature 158 (wide shallow trench filled with shells) and Feature 161 (shell and mortar midden), while Excavation Trench 2 included Feature 163 (large pit storage facility) and Feature 178 (a palisade fence trench across the north edge of Feature 163).
 Features 158 and 161 contained only pine charcoal; no plant food remains were recovered.
 As such, it is highly likely that these features were not located in an area where domestic activity was taking place.
 Feature 163 contained multiple fill zones, of which two were analyzed.
 Zone I contained wood (very high density), seeds from all three fruit taxa present at the site, wax myrtle seeds, and some corn cob fragments.
 This fill is representative of food remains, in general, found in features across the site.
 Zone L, on the other hand, contained a very high density of charred wood and a single corn cupule.
 The difference in fill zone contents reported here would suggest that the pit fill represents different dumping episodes; in other words, the botanical remains are secondary deposits and likely not representative of the original feature use.
-Of note is the fact that Feature 163 reports, by far, the highest density of wood across the site (Figure 5-1).
+Of note is that Feature 163 reports, by far, the highest density of wood across the site (see Figure 5-1).
 This may speak to the intensity of domestic activity taking place in proximity to this feature or there may have been some other intense thermal activity taking place near the feature (such as the making of mortar) that also included some food consumption.
-Feature 178 trench contained wood (moderate density), peach pits, wax myrtle seeds and two corn cupules.
-The difference in wood density and slight difference in frequency of food remains suggests that this trench was not open at the same time as Feature 163, which it cross-cut.
+The Feature 178 trench contained wood (moderate density), peach pits, wax myrtle seeds, and two corn cupules.
+The difference in wood density and slight difference in frequency of food remains suggests that this trench was not open at the same time as Feature 163, which it cross cut.

-Area 3, south of the house, contained the remains of a colonial-era structure represented by the Feature 89 brick foundation.
-High density and ubiquity of food remains recovered from all of the sampled features in this area (excluding the smudge pit) supports such a claim, suggesting it may have been a summer kitchen.
+Area 3, south of the house, contained remains of a colonial-era structure represented by the Feature 89 brick foundation.
+The high density and ubiquity of food remains recovered from all of the sampled features in this area (excluding the smudge pit) suggest it may have been a summer kitchen.
 Six features analyzed in Area 3 include Feature 105 (large pit), Feature 107 (palisade fence trench), Feature 112 (smudge pit), Feature 118 (shallow pit), Feature 119 (palisade fence trench), and Feature 122 (double trenches).
 Feature 105 contained multiple fill zones, of which three were analyzed.
 Zones B and D are somewhat comparable, in that (1) the wood assemblages consist of almost equal densities of pine and oak, and (2) corn, peach, and wax myrtle were recovered from both zones.
-The only difference is that hickory nutshell was recovered from Zone B and not Zone D. Zone H, on the other hand, is different: (1) it has a wood assemblage consisting of five different taxa and reports three times the wood density as Zones B and D, (2) both pecan and hickory nutshell are present, (3) while corn, peach, and wax myrtle are present; additionally there is cowpea, squash rind, and tupelo (likely environmental seed rain).
-The zones represent different trash dumping episodes, with Zones B and D likely deposited within a short time span of each other, while Zone H was somewhat earlier.
-How far apart these dumping episodes were cannot be determined with the available botanical data.
-Of note is the fact that Feature 105 contained the highest density and diversity of plant food remains from La Pointe-Krebs Plantation.
-Feature 119 was a trench that came off the edge of pit Feature 105 and is believed to have originated at a later date than Feature 105.
-The wood density in Feature 119 is moderate and includes four different taxa.
-Plant remains include corn, peach, wax myrtle, squash rind, nightshade, and cane.
-No nutshell or cowpeas were recovered from this feature.
-Features 118 and 122 have similar botanical assemblages that include moderate wood densities, four identical taxa in the wood assemblages, corn, peach, and wax myrtle; the two features are likely contemporaneous.
-Feature 107 reports different wood taxa than those used in Features 118 and 122, but all other botanical data are similar, with the exception that a cowpea was also recovered from this feature.
-And lastly, Feature 112, the smudge pit, contained wood, corn, and an incidental wax myrtle seed.
+The only difference is that hickory nutshell was recovered from Zone B and not Zone D. Zone H, on the other hand, is different: (1) it has a wood assemblage consisting of five different taxa and has three times the wood density of Zones B and D, (2) both pecan and hickory nutshell are present, and (3) while corn, peach, and wax myrtle are present, additionally there are cowpea, squash rind, and tupelo (likely environmental seed rain).